 Tissue paper tests are made while the feed dog and take-up lever are at their highest positions and the presser foot is lowered.
-At these settings, if the feed dog and presser foot are in correct alignment, the tissue paper cannot pass beyond the first four pairs of front teeth.
-These four pairs of teeth have been made lower than the rest of the teeth to permit material to feed more easily when beginning to sew at very edge of material.
+At these settings, if the feed dog and presser foot are in correct alignment, material to feed more easily when beginning to sew at very edge of material.